 But, can Twitter do more than tweet sales and customer service communications?
 Can it help market brands?
 For my money, the results just aren’t there.
 For large, relatively hip brands like Starbucks and Jetblue, it’s a cool new platform to connect with existing customers.
 And for a few niche players, it’s served as a hyperlocal direct marketing tool.

-- User churn.
-The “Twitter Quitter” phenomenon has been widely reported.
+User churn.
+The “Twitter Quitter” phenomenon has been widely noted.
 A Nielsen study reports that 60 percent of new Twitter users drop out within a month of using it.
 There’s a problem with the Nielsen numbers – the study overlooks the Twitter activity that happens outside of the site itself, through mobile platforms like iPhones, or apps like Tweetdeck or Twhirl, but the report clearly show a huge retention issue.

-- Directly related to the retention issue, of course, is the fact that Twitter’s a time suck.
+It’s a time suck.
 Transforming it from a chaotic, one-way channel into a real conversation platform requires planning, content creation and selection, constant pruning and curating of friends and followers; real-time participation in conversations; and continual monitoring, for starters.
 After a few hundred followers, nurturing connections becomes a full-time job for one or more people.

-- Technology failures.
+Its tech fails regularly.
 At times, using Twitter is like the early days of dial-up Internet.
 Devotees must put up with regular “fail whales,” template problems, and DM glitches.
 I’m not as bothered by Twitter’s obvious capacity issues as, say, Forbes columnist Mike Schaffner, because I assume the problems will be fixed, but if its growth continues, that may be a naive assumption.

 All this is irrelevant, however, compared to the most nagging question around the Twitter phenomenon.
 How many are paying attention?
 Who’s engaged?
 A new Harvard Business Journal study reports that the top ten percent of users are responsible for 90 percent of all tweets, and most disconcerting – fully half of Twitter users tweet only once every 74 days.
 It might as well be once a year.
 The implication is that Twitter is a kind of micro-broadcasting medium, rather than one that enables a true conversation.
 Maybe no one’s really listening.